calliope-project/calliope/doc/user/running.rst

 This will include model processing output, as well as the output of the chosen solver.

-.. _generating_scripts:

 --------------------------------------
 Generating scripts for many model runs
 --------------------------------------

-Scripts to simplify the creation and execution of a large number of Calliope model runs are generated with the ``calliope generate`` command-line tool.
-More detail on this is available in :ref:`run_config_generate`.
+Scripts to simplify the creation and execution of a large number of Calliope model runs are generated with the ``calliope generate_runs`` command-line tool.
+More detail on this is available in :ref:`generating_scripts`.

 ------------------------
 Improving solution times